rvdkooy/rvdkooy.github.io/_posts/01-08-2015-installing-blog-with-github-pages.md

 this file is the actual file that will be served to the visitors of your website.

+you can check this when you open your browser and go to: http://localhost:4000

 **Publish to github**

-This part is really easy:
-It uses Git, so I only have to commit and push my changes to my github repo to publish it.
+So when you article is ready to be published, you use git commands:

 {% highlight c %}

-git add --all
-git commit -m "my first article, yeah" git push
+git add --all // stages all your changed files git commit -m "my first article, yeah" // creates a commit with a message git push // pushes the changes to github

 {% endhighlight %}